-The nominating and governance committee is responsible for the proposal of nominees for service as a director and will consider recommendations offered by shareholders in accordance with our by-laws.
-The nominating and governance committee selects individuals as director nominees based on their business and professional accomplishments, integrity, demonstrated ability to make independent analytical inquiries, ability to understand our business and willingness to devote the necessary time to Board duties.
-In considering individuals for nomination, the nominating and governance committee consults with the Chief Executive Officer.
+The Nominating and Governance Committee is responsible for the proposal of nominees for service as a director and will consider recommendations offered by stockholders in accordance with our by-laws.
+The Nominating and Governance Committee selects individuals as director nominees based on their business and professional accomplishments, integrity, demonstrated ability to make independent analytical inquiries, ability to understand our business and willingness to devote the necessary time to Board duties.
+In considering individuals for nomination, the Nominating and Governance Committee consults with the Chief Executive Officer.
 A director's qualifications in meeting these criteria are considered at least each time the director is re-nominated for Board membership.
-Assuming that appropriate biographical and background information is provided to the committee, the committee would apply the same process and standards to the evaluation of each potential director nominee, regardless of whether he or she is recommended by one or more stockholders or is identified by some other method.
+Assuming that appropriate biographical and background information is provided to the Committee, the Committee would apply the same process and standards to the evaluation of each potential director nominee, regardless of whether he or she is recommended by one or more stockholders or is identified by some other method.

-The nominating and governance committee may hire outside advisers to assist it in identifying and/or evaluating potential director nominees.
-The committee did not utilize outside advisors in deciding to nominate the director candidates for the upcoming annual meeting.
+The Nominating and Governance Committee may hire outside advisers to assist it in identifying and/or evaluating potential director nominees.
+The Committee did not utilize outside advisors in deciding to nominate the director candidates for the upcoming annual meeting.

-If you wish to recommend a nominee for director for the 2005 annual meeting of stockholders, our Secretary must receive your written nomination on or after December 28, 2004 but no later than January 27, 2005.
+If you wish to recommend a nominee for director for the 2006 annual meeting of stockholders, our Secretary must receive your written nomination on or after January 10, 2006, but no later than February 9, 2006.
 You should submit your proposal to the Secretary at our address on the cover of this proxy statement.
-Our by-laws require that you provide: (1) your name and address and the name and address of the nominee; (2) a statement that you are a record holder of Allscripts common stock entitled to vote at the meeting and that you plan to appear in person or by proxy at the meeting to make the nomination; (3) a description of all arrangements or understandings under which you are making the nominations; (4) any other information that the rules of the Securities and Exchange Commission require to be included in a proxy statement; and (5) the nominee's agreement to serve as a director if elected.
+Our by-laws require that you provide: (1) your name and address and the name and address of the nominee; (2) a statement that you are a record holder of Allscripts common stock entitled to vote at the meeting and that you plan to appear in person or by proxy at the meeting to make the nomination; (3) a description of all arrangements or understandings under which you are making the nominations; (4) any other information that the rules of the Securities and Exchange Commission require to be included in a proxy statement; and (5) the nominee's agreement to serve as a director, if elected.